vyos/vyos-documentation/docs/configuration/vpn/sstp.rst

 VyOS utilizes accel-ppp_ to provide SSTP server functionality.
 We support both local and RADIUS authentication.

-As SSTP provides PPP via a SSL/TLS channel the use of either publically signed certificates as well as a private PKI is required.
+As SSTP provides PPP via a SSL/TLS channel the use of either publicly signed certificates or private PKI is required.

 ***********************
 Configuring SSTP Server